 Christ the King is a congregation of the

-CtK is nearly 50 years old.
+CtK is just over 50 years old.
 We began as a

 mission meeting at first in Chamberlin High School